fewer computer

 Montague Grammar: The idea that human language can be represented as a formal language.
 Dependent on prescriptive grammar, presumably.
 When connected with "Physical Modality," it might be suggesting that there is a proper, formal way to move through the world.
 TODO son not like that son.

 Justinian Erotica: Justinian I's reign "was marked by the ambitious but only partly realized renovatio imperii, or 'restoration of the Empire.'"
-What people were jacking off to during the failed restoration (their simulacra of fulfillment TODO quote marathe here) of a glorious empire likely relevant to our erudite ONANite etc etc.
+What people were jacking off to during the failed restoration (their simulacra of fulfillment TODO quote marathe here) of a glorious empire is rhymes with themes of American decline and ONAN/the samizdat.

 Quadrivium: The higher division of the seven liberal arts in the Middle Ages, composed of geometry, astronomy, arithmetic, and music.